 Roberto Chessa, born in Nuoro in 1978, is an artist, painter and professional breakdancer.

 His painting, apparently abstract, develops from his imaginary Hip Hop.
 Breakdancer, writer, painter, all this is summarized with a constructivism art.
-His paintings look like crystallized explosions of colors, elevated shapes, sharp vertexes trying to reach the sky.
+His paintings look like crystallized explosions of colors, elevated shapes, sharp vertexes that try to reach the sky.
 Shapes of juxtaposed and pleasant colors that seem perfect to be concrete sculptures, futuristic lighthouses.
-We always come back to te street.
+We always come back to the street.
 Roberto Chessa’s painting is harmless at the first sight, thanks to its pastel colors but it shows a sharpened, powerful and ambitious side.
 It is a painting that wants to exist, to expand and to be real.